 To help us improve, these are some of the things we did:

-- As part of our restructure we made sure staff have more time with managers who are looking to decrease stress for their employees.
+As part of our restructuring, we made sure staff have more time with managers who are looking to decrease stress for their employees.

 Our ultimate aim is to create an environment where people can truly thrive and be all they can be.
 We view this as everyone’s responsibility and being far more than just a role for HR.